|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Lat 26° 20' 15N Long 127° 48' 9E Okinawa Island is the largest island in the the Okinawa Island Group (Okinawa Island) in the Ryukyu Islands (Nansei Shoto) in Okinawa Prefecture in Japan.
+Lat 26° 20' 15N Long 127° 48' 9E Okinawa Island is the largest island in the the Okinawa Island Group (Okinawa Island) in the Ryukyu Islands (Nansei Shoto) of Okinawa Prefecture in Japan.
 Also known as Okinawa-hontō, Okinawa Jima or simply Okinawa.
 Borders the Philippine Sea to the east and East China Sea to the west.
 Roughly 700 miles to the south is the Philippines, and only 300 miles to the north is the southern tip of the mainland of Japan.
 To the northwest is Ie Shima.

 On April 1, 1945 at 08:30am L-Day American forces land at Hagushi beaches on the western coast of Okinawa including U. S. Marines (USMC) III Amphibious Corps and U. S. Army XXIV Corps over a wide area spanning from Bolo Point (Cape Zanpa) to the north past Kadena to Camp Foster to the south.
 Today, there is a commemorative marker for the invasion located at Chatan-cho.
 Meanwhile, the 2nd Marine Division conducted a feign landing off Minatoga to the southeast to deceive the Japanese.

 By the end of the day 60,000 Americans were ashore and met little resistance but suffered 28 casaulties mostly due to friendly fire.
 Offshore, the U. S. Navy warships and transports were targeted by Japanese kamikaze aircraft.